DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/architecture.md

 - virtual-cluster-sync-controller

-    Listen the CRUD actions of multi-cloud management CRDs.
+    Listen the CRUD actions of multicloud management CRDs.
 Once an instance is created, it will create a corresponding virtual Kubernetes cluster for resource management.
 The same logic also applies to instance deletion.

     It uses [Clusterpedia]( ../../community/clusterpedia.md) for resource retrieval.
 Clusterpedia is an open-source project contributed by DaoCloud for resource management across clusters.
 It is integrated into the Container Management module of DCE 5.0